jayway/cljwordgraph/INTRODUCTION.md

     user=> :foo
     :foo

 Multiple keywords with the same name are not only equal, but in fact identical.
+They are the same reference.
 Equality checks on keywords are very fast, which make keywords useful as keys in maps.

 Keywords also implement clojure.lang.IFn, which make them callable as a function.
 More about that later.